Supervising Chaplain William B. “Bill” Twine

 While in prison, Chaplain Twine worked with brad, baptized Brad and was able to assist Brad to a therapeutic recovery program at Lawrenceville Correctional Center (Virginia’s private prison) where he received help for his addiction.
 When he graduated from the Therapeutic Community (TC), the veteran’s group at the prison took Brad under their wing.
 Upon release, Brad returned to Richmond and applied to every military branch he could.
 After five years of trying, he found a position with the National Guard.
 He served in Iraq, two enlistments, before being discharged as an E5 for injuries received in Iraq.
 While stationed in Alaska, seeking employment as his discharge was processed, he actually applied for (and got!) a job as a Corrections Officer run by the very same private prison corporation that housed him years before.
 At 33, Brad recently came to visit Chaplain Twine with his wife and baby daughter.

 These kinds of stories keep Chaplain Twine engaged and invested in helping guys who’ve made bad choices become good people.
 “I get letters from the guys telling me that because of me, they have a job, wife, a new life!”
 Because of the Jesus they see in and through Chaplain Twine, lives are transformed.
 “I try to help people become more than the worst thing they’ve ever done.”

-In the rare moments Chaplain Twine is not assisting men in prison and out, he loves playing with his new puppy, Sid.
-He also has a new kayak that has been patiently waiting on Chaplain Twine to find time to slip down to the water and enjoy some time together.
+In the rare moments Chaplain Twine is not assisting men in prison and out, he loves playing with his puppy.
+He also has a kayak that has been patiently waiting on Chaplain Twine to find a chance to slip down to the water and enjoy some time together.
 A personal highlight is his annual family vacation to the beach where he cooks, goes to the beach, and just “hangs out.”